Friends of Five Creeks

-Friends of Five Creeks is a regional community volunteer organization founded in 1996 by Sonja Wadman originally dedicated to the stewardship of creeks in northern Alameda County and western Contra Costa, California, United States.
+Friends of Five Creeks (FFC) is a regional community volunteer organization founded in 1996 by Sonja Wadman originally dedicated to the stewardship of creeks in northern Alameda County and western Contra Costa, California, United States.
 Education about wildlife and restoration is also a major facet of the FFC's mission.

 History

 The organization is dedicated to improving creek habitats for environmental, flood control, pollution filtration, and beautification reasons.
 The original five creeks were Cerrito Creek-Middle/Blackberry, Marin Creek, Codornices Creek, Schoolhouse Creek and Marin/Village Creek, however the organization's involvement has expanded to all the creeks in the area including the communities of Berkeley, Albany, El Cerrito, Kensington, Richmond, and the surrounding unincorporated areas.
 Susan Schwartz, the organization's leader, states that the organization like other "friends of" groups would not have gotten off the ground without help from the Urban Creeks Council.
 The group holds up to 40 events a year where the volunteers work on refuse collection, graffiti removal, removing culverts in addition to plating native vegetation and removing invasive species.
 There is a monthly work party to pick weeds and showcase the area's natural habitats with a new site each month.
 The organization is registered with the California Coastal Commission.